 How effective is the charitable deduction in the Netherlands?
 Did the ‘Law on Giving’ (‘Geefwet’), introduced in 2012 and including a multiplier for donations to cultural nonprofit organizations, effectively enhance charitable giving to arts and culture?
-This is the focus of a study conducted at the Center for Philanthropic Studies at VU Amsterdam in 2015 and 2016, funded by the Ministry of Education, Culture and Science.
-The research is conducted by René Bekkers, Saskia Franssen, and Elly Mariani.
-The final report was published in June 2016.
+This is the focus of two studies conducted at the Center for Philanthropic Studies at VU Amsterdam in from 2015 to 2017, funded by the Ministry of Education, Culture and Science.
+The research of the first study was conducted by René Bekkers, Saskia Franssen, and Elly Mariani and published in June 2016.
 A summary in English is here.
+The research of the second study was conducted by René Bekkers, Floor de Nooij and Suzanne Felix.
+A summary in English is not yet available.

 The first publication from this research project was a chapter in the Giving in the Netherlands 2015 book (in Dutch), in which the changes in giving by households, high net worth households and corporations were mapped from 2011 to 2013: